samshaiza/data-structures-algorithms/Algorithms/Search/Problems/Two Crystal Balls.md

 # Problem

-Given two crystal balls that will break if dropped from a high enough distance, determine the exact spot in which it will break in the most optimized way.
+Given two crystal balls prone to breaking from a sufficient height, find the exact spot of breakage in the most optimized way.

 ## What's problem asking?

-We're given an array of `falses` up until a point that is `true`, and from that point onwards it will always return `true`.
-Find the first instance of true.
+Determine the first occurrence of `true` in an array that transitions from `false` to `true.`

 Which is a better algorithm to solve this problem?
 Linear search or binary search?